AIdrifter/note_shell/README.md

 # How to start note shell
-1. clone your note shell
+- 1. clone your note shell
-2. .vimrc and .tmux.conf will update
+- 2. .vimrc and .tmux.conf will update
-3. notebook folder saved note information
+- 3. notebook folder saved note information

 how to install ?
 ```bash
 ./install.sh
 ```

-which command support?
+## which command support?
+- _fls : find file and list its data and owners
+- _fld : find folder and list its data and owners
+- _cscope : create file which cscope needed
+- _sed : replace the words

 ## Notebook
 Edit notebook information